 The Myth of the One-Size-Fits-All Diet.

-In plain language then: I eat pasture-fed organic meats, small wild fish, tons of non-starchy veggies, bushels of berries, nuts, and seeds, and spoonfuls of olive oil and coconut oil (Gasp!
+In plain language then: I eat pasture-fed organic meats, small wild fish, tons of non-starchy veggies, bushels of berries, nuts, and seeds, and spoonfuls of olive oil (Gasp!
 I can hear the fat police coming).

 There.
 How's that?